Benchmarking Numerical Algorithms for Harmonic Maps into the Sphere: Solvers for the discrete problems

-Both solvers presented here are based on energy minimization, and they are therefore unlikely to find unstable stationary harmonic maps.
-Similarly to Section~\ref{sec:discretizations} we distinguish between \emph{conforming algorithms} where each iterate is guaranteed to be an element of the discrete admissible set, and \emph{non-conforming algorithms} where this only holds in the limit of vanishing pseudo-time step size.
+We now discuss two solver algorithms for the algebraic problems that arise from the discretizations in Section~\ref{sec:discretizations}.
+Both solvers presented here are based on energy minimization, and they are therefore unlikely to find stationary harmonic maps that are not locally minimizing.
+One of them is a conforming algorithm, i.e., each iterate is guaranteed to be an element of the discrete admissible set.
+For the other one, this only holds in the limit of vanishing step size.
+We use the symbol $\cA_h$ to denote either the admissible set $\cA_h^\textup{nc}$ or $\cA_h^{\textup{proj}}$, and $T_h(\bv_h)$ to denote the corresponding test function space at $\bv_h\in \cA_h$, when the difference is irrelevant.